regen-network/Blockchain-Engineer-Challenge/README.md

 # Blockchain Engineer Challenge

-This challenge consists of adding e new `commenting` functionality to `x/blog`, a demo Cosmos SDK module which allows to run a decentralized blog.
+This challenge consists of adding e new `commenting` functionality to `x/blog`, a demo Cosmos SDK module that can be used to run a decentralized blog.

 ## The Challenge